-Concerning women during their menstrual period, the Lord instructed the Israelites, “When a woman has her regular flow of blood, the impurity of her monthly period will last seven days, and anyone who touches her will be unclean till evening” (Leviticus 15:19).
+Women were considered unclean during their menstrual period in Leviticus.
+The Lord instructed the Israelites, “When a woman has her regular flow of blood, the impurity of her monthly period will last seven days, and anyone who touches her will be unclean till evening” (Leviticus 15:19).
 To fully appreciate the compassionate provisions of the laws here given, we need to understand the reasons behind it.

-These laws were also given to protect women against the heathen superstitions that were prevalent at the time.
-These superstitions subjected the women to cruel treatment, discrimination, and inhumane acts.
+These laws were also given to protect the females against the heathen superstitions that were prevalent at the time.
+These superstitions often subjected them to cruel treatment, discrimination, and inhumane acts.
 The following historical passage shows some of these superstitions:

 “Contact with the monthly flux of women turns new wine sour, makes crops wither, kills grafts, dries seeds in gardens, causes the fruit of trees to fall off, dims the bright surface of mirrors, dulls the edge of steel and the gleam of ivory, kills bees, rusts iron and bronze, and causes a horrible smell to fill the air.
 Dogs who taste the blood become mad, and their bite becomes poisonous as in rabies.
 The Dead Sea, thick with salt, cannot be drawn asunder except by a thread soaked in the poisonous fluid of the menstruous blood.
 A thread from an infected dress is sufficient.
 Linen, touched by the woman while boiling and washing it in water, turns black.
 So magical is the power of women during their monthly periods that they say that hailstorms and whirlwinds are driven away if menstrual fluid is exposed to the flashes of lightning.” from Pliny the Elder, Natural History, book 28, ch.
 23, 78-80; book 7, ch.
 65.